open-telemetry/opentelemetry-dotnet/docs/trace/links-based-sampler/README.md

 to sample if the activity has any linked activities and if at least ONE of those linked activities is sampled.

+The links based sampler is not a probabilistic sampler.
+It is a biased sampler that decides to sample an activity if any of the linked contexts are sampled.

 ## When should you consider such an option?
 What are the tradeoffs?

 This may be a good option to consider if you want to get more complete traces across linked traces.
 However, there are a few tradeoffs to consider:

-- **Not guaranted to give consistent sampling in all situations**: This approach doesn't guarantee that you will get complete traces across linked traces in all situations.
+- **Not guaranteed to give consistent sampling in all situations**: This approach doesn't guarantee that you will get complete traces across linked traces in all situations.